 Physicians and their patients – just like vets and their patients – are desperate for safe treatments for osteoarthritis.
 If polysulfonated glycosaminoglycan injection therapy was moderately effective, I believe that it would be used more widely by now in treating arthritis in us humans.
 The first human study, in a small group of patients at in Umeå, Sweden, performed in 1988, claimed to find the compound helpful in treating arthritis of the hand.(read here) But that facility stopped using it in their treatment protocol long ago.
 Another study among many conducted in 2000, found that glycosaminoglycans were of no health value. (read here)

 Injections of this compound are frequently given in an attempt to lessen the debilities of arthritis in dogs and horses.
 It has been given to us humans as well.

-I do not think that either product is likely to harm your dog or cat. (although one study found that similar compounds accelerated degenerative joint changes in humans.
-If you want to, give them a try.
+I doubt that either product is likely to harm your dog or cat. (although one study found that similar compounds accelerated degenerative joint changes in humans.
+If you’d like to, give them a try.
 If they were dangerous at the doses suggested, we would probably already know that.
 But I cannot tell you that they are going to help your pet either.
 That is because determining in a non-subjective way if these drugs improve the symptoms of arthritis is very difficult.
-Neither of them have ever been tested in a double-blinded, sham-controlled study – the only kind that can truly evaluate decreases in arthritic pain.
+Neither of them has ever been tested in a double-blinded, sham-controlled study – the only kind that can truly evaluate decreases in arthritic pain.
 Like Adequan®, the FDA does not require it and there is really no incentive for the manufacturers to conduct unbiased studies.

 Omega-3 Fatty Acids